Integral representation of random variables with respect to Gaussian processes: Auxiliary facts

+\begin{rmk} \begin{enumerate}[3.] \item Note that the first condition means that the increments of the process are positively correlated close to time $T$.
+More precisely, we need

-\item The second condition implies that $Y$ has version which is H\"{o}lder continuous of any order $a<\alpha$.
-For the rest of the paper we assume that this version is chosen. \item A special subclass of $\mathcal{X}^\alpha_T$ are processes with stationary increments.
-In this case we have
+In other words, the covariance function should have positive increments on rectangles. \item The second condition implies that $Y$ has version which is H\"{o}lder continuous of any order $a<\alpha$.
+For the rest of the paper, we assume that this version is chosen. \item A special subclass of $\mathcal{X}^\alpha_T$ are processes with stationary increments.
+In this case, we have